data-miner00/notes/content/articles/javascript/data-validation-with-zod.md

 z.tuple([z.number(), z.number(), z.number().gt(4).int()])
 ```

-To declare a tuple with undefinite length, `rest` can be used to indicate the type of the elements that are not mentioned in the declarations for the rest of params.
+To declare a tuple with indefinite length, `rest` can be used to indicate the type of the elements that are not mentioned in the declarations for the rest of params.

 ```ts
 z.tuple([z.string(), z.date()]).rest(z.number())